 7. Add “Clean Up Crew”.
 Cucumbers & Nassarius snails (clean sand) Astrea or Turbo snails (eat algae) Sm.
 Brittle Starfish (eat fish waste and uneaten fish food.
 Adding Hermit Crabs of any kind is not recommended.
 Even Scarlet Reef Hermits will make a meal of Astrea snails.
 Hermits will irritate the snail’s foot until it let’s go of what it’s attached to then the hermit will pick at the snails until the snail is devoured.
 Again, there are other critters without "bad behaviors" to use for clean up.
 See "Inverts & Clean Up Crew" for how many I recommend to add to a tank of each & more detailed information about each.

 Please!
 Do not cycle your tank with a fish (Damsels, Mollies or otherwise).
 The Ammonia & NitrItes created by the cycle will kill or at the very least, torture these fish!!
 Again, please Do Not Use Fish to Cycle Your Tank!
-Die-off from uncured live rock will cycle a new tank.
+The live sand will be enough to cycle a new tank.
 Though pretty, Damsels are super territorial & will chase & pick on any new fish added after.
 For any newly Introduced fish, being harassed by a Damsel is extremely stressful and many times results in death of the newcomer.
 I DO NOT SELL DAMSELS nor do I advise anyone to buy them for this reason.
 Select your fish carefully.
 Will they eat corals?
 Will they get along with the other fish you have or may like to add in the future?
 Will they eat inverts (shrimp, feather dusters etc.)?

 I highly recommend beginners to read my short message "Tips For Beginners".
 Please, research &/or ask before you buy!
 E-mail with me any questions.
 I want you to be successful & am more than happy to help you!